 The Groot Letaba Valley falls within the Luvuvhu-Letaba Water Management Area (WMA), one of the 19 WMAs into which South Africa is divided.
-Human settlement, agricultural production and tourism between the Drakensberg escarpment and the Kruger National Park have placed demands on the water resources of the Groot Letaba River which can no longer be met within reasonable risks of shortages from the existing infrastructure.
+Human settlement, irrigated agriculture and tourism between the Drakensberg escarpment and the Kruger National Park have placed demands on the water resources of the Groot Letaba River which can no longer be met within reasonable risks of shortages from the existing infrastructure.

 Faced with water shortages of increasing severity and frequency, the main consumptive users of water (irrigation, forestry, domestic and industrial) have from time to time had to compete for limited supplies by taking extraordinary measures (over abstraction, direct abstraction from the water body and high tech equipment) to survive.
 This has resulted in serious degradation of the riverine ecosystems.
 Historically the environment was not considered a water user and was not allocated any water from available resources.
-However, in the Letaba River catchment 14.8 million m3/ annum was allocated, on an ad hoc basis, for release from the Tzaneen Dam to the Kruger National Park but, as a result of evaporation and river abstractions, little if any of these releases reached the Park with real beneficial effect.
+However, in the Letaba River catchment 14.8 million m3/ annum was allocated, on an ad hoc basis, for release from the Tzaneen Dam to the Kruger National Park but, as a result of transmission losses and abstractions, the beneficial effect of these releases was apparently insufficient to prevent further degradation of the river ecology, particularly within the Park.

 With the advent of the National Water Act (Act 36 of 1998) (NWA), a water allocation or Reserve for basic human needs and for sustaining ecological functioning, has placed a new perspective on water resource management in the Groot Letaba River.
-The emphasis in the past has been on the augmentation of supplies to mitigate shortages in the Groot Letaba River.
-This approach must be complemented by a strategy for managing the water resources in a sustainable manner.
+While the emphasis in the past has been on the augmentation of supplies to mitigate shortages in the Groot Letaba River, this must be complemented by a strategy for managing the water resources in a sustainable manner.
 Proposals for augmenting reliable water supplies from the Groot Letaba River include the construction of a dam on the Groot Letaba River at Nwamitwa just downstream of the confluence with the Nwanedzi River as well as the possibility of the raising of the Tzaneen Dam.

 Bulk infrastructure for the treatment, conveyance and storage of potable water for primary use forms an integral part of the development proposals.
-Attention is focused on water needs for the increasing human population, for downstream riverine ecosystems (including those in the Kruger National Park) as well as for stabilising commercial irrigation, including the settlement of resource-poor farmers (Figure 2.1).
+Attention is focused on water needs for the increasing human population and for downstream riverine ecosystems (including those in the Kruger National Park).
+These user sectors enjoy the highest priority of supply in the National Water Act and only the level of service which must be supplied is open to discretion.
+Stabilization of water supplies for commercial irrigation has been shown to be of major importance to the socio-economy of the region, particularly in relation to job security and poverty eradication and the settlement of resource-poor farmers is a national policy of high priority (Figure 2.1).